AntonioND/architectds/readme.rst

     from architectds import *

-If you want to install it in your system instead of copying the folder, follow the steps below:
+If you want to install it in a virtual environment instead of copying the folder, follow the steps below:

 .. code:: bash